-Chances are, you’re already familiar with Section 179 and the financial upside it presents for equipment purchases.
-But with year-end quickly approaching, now’s a great time to revisit and explore how this opportunity can help your practice.
-We’ve outlined some key points physicians should know about Section 179: what it is, who it applies to, how the tax code has changed in recent years and why there’s no time like the present to take advantage of the tax savings.
+As we near the end of 2022 and look to 2023, now’s a great time to explore how this Section 179 can help you help your patients and grow your practice.
+We’ve outlined some key points all medical professionals should know about Section 179: what it is, who it applies to, how the tax code has changed in recent years and why there’s no time like the present to take advantage of the tax savings.

 What Is Section 179?

-Section 179 of the IRS tax code is a government incentive to encourage businesses to invest in themselves through the purchase of new equipment or technology.
-For physicians, it means you can deduct the FULL purchase price of qualifying equipment that is bought or financed during the tax year from your gross income.
+Section 179 of the IRS tax code is a government incentive to encourage businesses to invest in themselves by purchasing new equipment or technology.
+For medical professionals, it means you can deduct the FULL purchase price of qualifying equipment that is bought or financed during the tax year from your gross income.

 How has the tax code changed?

 Section 179 has been around for years, but its tax advantages expanded and increased in 2018.
-With a higher limit of $1 million and bonus depreciation doubled to 100%, 2020 continues to be a favorable tax year to upgrade, expand and improve your business with a new equipment purchase.
-This includes the purchase of used equipment too.
+With a higher limit of $1,080,000 and bonus depreciation doubled to 100%, 2022 continues to be a favorable tax year to upgrade, expand and improve your business with a new equipment purchase.

 Can I finance medical equipment and still take the deduction?

 YES, and it’s often a great option.
 Capital Leases and Equipment Finance Agreements qualify for the Section 179 deduction.
-This means it’s an ideal time to invest in technology from CuraMedix, with this offer which expires December 31, 2020, consider this:
+This means it’s an ideal time to invest in technology from CuraMedix.

 NOTE: Your finance payments may be less than the deduction amount, which potentially creates a profit when you finance the purchase!